Thank you for joining us at the 2025 Latino Community Service Awards.

-Denver Public Library will celebrate the 2025 Latino Community Service Awards on Saturday, October 4, 2025, starting at 10:00 a.m. at the Central Library's Park View event space.
-Doors open at 9:30 a.m.
-Uplift and join la comunidad at the free celebration, featuring a special screening of the Great Colorado Women documentary: “Lena L. Archuleta: Building A Community of Belonging” - Brought to you by The Colorado Women's Hall of Fame.
-This year's ceremony is partially sponsored by AARP Colorado.
-Learn about each award category and previous award recipients below.
+Denver Public Library celebrated the 2025 Latino Community Service Awards on Saturday, October 4, 2025, at the Central Library's Park View event space.
+The celebration featured a special screening of the Great Colorado Women documentary: “Lena L. Archuleta: Building A Community of Belonging” - Brought to you by The Colorado Women's Hall of Fame.
+This year's ceremony was partially sponsored by AARP Colorado.
+Learn about each award category and this year's nominees and award recipients below.

 Each year, Denver Public Library celebrates the contributions of Latinos shaping our city through art, activism, education, culture, and more with the Latino Community Service Awards.
 Community members are invited to nominate individuals during a nomination period for the categories shown below.
 Award winners are then selected by a committee consisting of community members and library staff.
 The committee is chaired by a member of the Library Commission.
 A celebration is held with a public ceremony during Hispanic Heritage Month and honors award recipients for their contributions to the community.